thevirtuoso1973/COMP0016-Team26-Project-Site/content/research/_index.md

 Our app can be deployed to both Android and iOS phones, as most people in the UK have these devices.
 As shown in the graph below: <div id="mobile_os_combined-GB-monthly-202002-202102" width="600" height="400" style="width:600px; height: 400px;"></div><!-- You may change the values of width and height above to resize the chart --><p>Source: <a href="https://gs.statcounter.com/os-market-share/mobile/united-kingdom">StatCounter Global Stats - OS Market Share</a></p><script type="text/javascript" src="https://www.statcounter.com/js/fusioncharts.js"></script><script type="text/javascript" src="https://gs.statcounter.com/chart.php?mobile_os_combined-GB-monthly-202002-202102&chartWidth=600"></script>

 We used a Windows and Mac laptop to develop on both and test on each of these platforms.

-### Algorithms

-The nudge algorithm sends a Nudge notification if:

-* Step levels have not increased in 48 hours

-* Wellbeing levels have dropped twice in the last 3 weeks.

-These time frames were chosen because they were specified by the client as [Must Have requirements](https://uclcomputerscience.github.io/COMP0016_2020_21_Team26/about/).

 ### Programming languages, Frameworks and Libraries
 <img width="800" alt="languages and frameworks" src="https://user-images.githubusercontent.com/55795994/111075143-7fffaa80-84de-11eb-89bb-605b5fd841bb.png">